New York

 Despite the early diagnosis rate in New York falling into the top tier, the state still has a lot of work to do to make sure that more of those at high risk for lung cancer are screened.

-New York has improved access to screening by covering it through its fee-for-service Medicaid program.
-The Lung Association encourages all states to cover lung cancer screening based on recommended guidelines across all fee-for-service and managed care plans without any financial or administrative barriers in their Medicaid programs.
+New York has improved access to expanded screening by covering it through its fee-for-service Medicaid program.
+The Lung Association encourages all states to cover lung cancer screening based on the latest guidelines across all fee-for-service and managed care plans without any financial or administrative barriers in their Medicaid programs.